C0D3D3V/Moodle-DL/README.md

 ## 🏆 Contributing
+You would like to become a maintainer of this project?
+Then contact me!

-Do you have a great new feature idea or just want to be part of the project ?
+Do you have a great new feature idea or just want to be part of the project?
 Awesome!
 Every contribution is welcome!
-If you want to find out more about how to contribute to the project, please checkout our [CONTRIBUTING.md](CONTRIBUTING.md)!
+If you want to find out more about how to contribute to the project, please check out our [CONTRIBUTING.md](CONTRIBUTING.md)!

 ## ⚖️ License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details